© Jan Jasper; 2001-2008

 About the Author:

-Jan Jasper has been training busy people to work smarter, not harder since 1988.
-She helps clients streamline
+Productivity coach Jan Jasper has been helping busy people work smarter, not harder since 1988.
+Her customized approach guides clients to manage time,

-Press).
-She recently completed a North American media tour as the national efficiency spokesperson for IKON
+She recently completed a North American media tour as the national efficiency spokesperson for IKON Office Solutions,

-Office Solutions, Inc. She has appeared on radio and TV all over North America and is quoted regularly in print.
-Jan is an adjunct
+Inc. She has appeared on radio and TV all over North America and is quoted regularly in print.
+Jan is an adjunct instructor at

 New York University.